The Colosseum in Rome, Italy

 Awarded by the Department of Communication at the University of Arizona

 The certificate serves as recognition of having received a concentration of coursework in the area of intercultural communication in an international context.
 The certificate signals that the recipient understands the challenges of intercultural communication, has practiced and honed the skills required to engage in such communication, and knows a range of theory and research in the area of intercultural communication.
 The certificate also documents that the recipient has spent time practicing these skills in an international setting while studying the concepts.
 The Communication Department at the University of Arizona certifies that an individual with this certificate has distinct knowledge and skills in terms of working productively in an international and intercultural setting.

-a) COMM 117: Introduction to Intercultural Communication (or transfer equivalent).
-This course should be taken at UArizona in Tucson, AZ, ideally prior to study abroad.
+- COMM 117: Introduction to Intercultural Communication (ideally prior to study abroad).
 If this course was taken at another institution, request a transfer evaluation.

-b) At least 6 units (summer) or 9 units (fall/spring) of Communication coursework taken in the Communication Department’s direct credit program in Orvieto (Italy).
-All COMM classes in Orvieto have an intercultural focus.
+- At least 6 units (summer) or 9 units (fall/spring) of Communication coursework taken at Arizona in Orvieto.

-NOTE: Students studying abroad in programs other than the COMM direct credit programs in Orvieto, Italy must have their coursework pre-approved by a Communication advisor if they believe they qualify for the certificate requirement.
+*Students studying abroad in programs other than Arizona in Orvieto must have their coursework pre-approved by a Communication advisor if they believe they qualify for the certificate requirement.